gitter-badger/List-of-JavaScript-Libraries/README.md

 # List-of-JavaScript-Libraries
-his is a list of notable JavaScript libraries.
+This is a list of notable JavaScript libraries.